timbeadle/grunt-tv4/README.md

 ## History

+* 0.2.1 - Added support to report subErrors (for anyOf/oneOf)
 * 0.2.0 - Updated to follow the Grunt conventions.
 * 0.1.4 - Updated `tv4` to version `1.0.11`
   * Added support for `tv4.addFormat()` / `languages` / `checkRecursive` / `banUnknownProperties`.